ckeil0689/treeview3/README.md

     * Click Install.
     * Click Yes to allow installation of the app from an unknown publisher (bitbucket.org).
     * Click Finish.
-3. Click the start menu in the lower left-hand corner
+4. Click the start menu in the lower left-hand corner
-4. Scroll down until you see TreeView3
+5. Scroll down until you see TreeView3
-5. Click TreeView3
+6. Click TreeView3
-6. If you have used a previous version of TreeView3: Select File->Preferences->Reset Preferences & click reset.
+7. If you have used a previous version of TreeView3: Select File->Preferences->Reset Preferences & click reset.
 You will have to restart TreeView3 afterwards.

 OPTIONAL: If you would like to edit the default amount of memory to assign to TreeView3, refer to the [instructions here](https://bitbucket.org/TreeView3Dev/treeview3/wiki/OutOfMemory).

 ## Mac ##

+1. Download the dmg package from the [download page](https://bitbucket.org/TreeView3Dev/treeview3/wiki/Home)
-1. Open the dmg package.
+2. Double-click the downloaded dmg package.
-2. Drag TreeView3.app to your Applications folder.
+3. Drag TreeView3.app to your Applications folder.
-3. Double-click TreeView3
+4. Double-click TreeView3
-4. Security steps (if necessary)
+5. Security steps (if necessary)
     * If your security preferences prevent you from opening TreeView3, right-(or control-)click the TreeView3 app and click "Open"
     * If you are prompted to confirm open of an app downloaded from the internet from an unknown developer (Princeton University), click "Open".
-5. If you have used a previous version of TreeView3: Select File->Preferences->Reset Preferences & click reset.
+6. If you have used a previous version of TreeView3: Select File->Preferences->Reset Preferences & click reset.
 You will have to restart TreeView3 afterwards.

 OPTIONAL: If you would like to edit the default amount of memory to assign to TreeView3, refer to the [instructions here](https://bitbucket.org/TreeView3Dev/treeview3/wiki/OutOfMemory).

 ## Linux (Debian) ##

+1. Download the deb package from the [download page](https://bitbucket.org/TreeView3Dev/treeview3/wiki/Home)
-1. Open a terminal.
+2. Open a terminal.
-2. cd to the location of the deb package.
+3. cd to the location of the deb package.
-3. Run the following commands.
+4. Run the following commands.
     * `sudo apt install ./treeview3*.deb`
     * `treeview3`
-4. If you have used a previous version of TreeView3: Select File->Preferences->Reset Preferences & click reset.
+5. If you have used a previous version of TreeView3: Select File->Preferences->Reset Preferences & click reset.
 You will have to restart TreeView3 afterwards.

 OPTIONAL: If you would like to edit the default amount of memory to assign to TreeView3, refer to the [instructions here](https://bitbucket.org/TreeView3Dev/treeview3/wiki/OutOfMemory).